 The value of an Asset property bound via an Excel interface asset to a spreadsheet cell will NOT be refreshed automatically if that value is derived from a formula.
-An action must be used to force evaluation of a formula in a spreadsheet cell.
+An action must be used to force the evaluation of a formula in a spreadsheet cell.

 Most commonly, use the Set text or Set value actions with the action parameter bound to a spreadsheet cell containing a formula.
 Use of these actions forces re-evaluation of the formula's result.

-Important note: to properly use excel formulas, make sure that the first data row entry of each column in excel contains a numeral value.
+Important note: To properly use excel formulas, make sure that the first data row entry of each column in excel contains a numeral value.
 If there are no values on the first data row, the cells will be treated as text when updated, thus excel formula will not be effective.